Message from the Director

 Today, the HICCC spans six schools and 35 departments across Columbia.
 We have more than 250 members and associate members, including more than two dozen faculty who have been inducted into the National Academy of Sciences and/or the National Academy of Medicine.
 In 2020, the National Cancer Institute renewed our comprehensive designation through 2025, with outstanding merit and a 40% increase in funding.

-We're advancing the next 50 years of cancer research, care, and prevention; from using genomics to find the right treatment for each patient’s unique cancer and biology, to applying artificial intelligence to better diagnose and treat cancer, to harnessing the power of your own immune system to fight cancer, to partnering with our communities and patients to bring cancer education, research and care to groups that are historically underserved.
+We're pushing the boundaries of cancer research, care, and prevention; from using genomics to find the right treatment for each patient’s unique cancer and biology, to applying artificial intelligence to better diagnose and treat cancer, to harnessing the power of your own immune system to fight cancer, to partnering with our communities and patients to bring cancer education, research and care to groups that are historically underserved.

 The opportunities now to change the landscape of cancer - how we research it, treat it, and prevent it, are remarkable.
 And we are making huge strides in ending cancer, for good, right here at the Herbert Irving Comprehensive Cancer Center.